Guide

 Visas for graduation

-If your graduation takes place after your existing student visa expires, you will need to apply to return to the UK under the Standard Visitor (tourist) immigration route.
+If your graduation takes place after your existing Student visa expires, and you do not plan to apply for another visa to remain in the UK, you will need to leave the UK to apply for a Standard Visitor visa or an ETA.
 You must apply for this visa from outside the UK.

 Continuing to a further degree at Dundee